-A diver diving with us the other day asked me a question which a lot of people seem to ask… How do you do it? lead a dive and know exactly where you are going and know how to get back to the anchor?”
+One of our divers recently asked me a question “How do you do it?
+Lead a dive and know exactly where you are going and how to get back to the anchor?”
 Well as it is with most things.
 Practice makes perfect!
 Have a read on our navigation tips below.